Constraining Ultra Light Dark Matter with the Galactic Nuclear Star Cluster: Introduction

 The Milky Way's NSC is a dense and massive star cluster \citep[NSC, e.g.][for a review]{bland2016} that harbours the Milky Way's supermassive black hole (SMBH), called ``Sgr A*'' \citep[e.g.][]{genzel1996, ghez2008}.
 The SMBH mass, $M_{\rm BH} = 4.261$ $\pm$ $0.012 \times 10^{6}$~M$_{\odot}$, is now precisely measured by the GRAVITY collaboration \citep{abuter2020detection}, a cryogenic, interferometric beam combiner of all four UTs of the ESO VLT with adaptive optics.
 The mass of the NSC itself is about $10^{7}$~M$_{\odot}$ \citep[e.g.][]{bland2016, chatzopoulos2015,Feldmeier-Krause+Zhu+Neumayer+17}.
 The majority ($\sim80\%$) of the stellar mass of the NSC formed more than 5\,Gyrs ago \citep[e.g.][]{gallego2018}.
 Thus, we can expect that the NSC is dynamically relaxed and, therefore, a good target for equilibrium mass modelling \citep[e.g.][]{Binney+Tremaine08}.

 The number density of NSC stars dominate over other Milky Way stellar components up to about 3\,pc \citep[e.g.][]{gallego2018,Gallego-Cano+Schodel+Nogueras-Lara+20}.
 As such, we can assume that almost all of the stars observed within 3\,pc from the Milky Way's SMBH are NSC stars, and use these to trace the inner dynamical mass profile of the Galactic centre.
 In ULDM models, the dark matter mass profile on this small scale can be affected by the soliton core if the ULDM mass is less than about $10^{-19.0}$~eV, as suggested by Fig.~15 of \citet{bar2018}.
 Hence, a dynamical model of the NSC promises a new and competitive probe of ULDM.
-Taking advantage of the recent precise measurement of the Milky Way's SMBH mass, and the density profile of the NSC, in this paper we study if a ULDM soliton core can be detected or rejected by the existing kinematical data for NSC stars, as measured by \citet{fritz2016}.
+Taking advantage of the recent precise measurement of the Milky Way's SMBH mass, and the density profile of the NSC, in this paper we study if a ULDM soliton core can be detected or rejected by the existing kinematical data for NSC stars, as measured by \citet{fritz2016}. \citet{2019Bar2} excluded $2\times10^{-20.0} < m_{\rm DM}<8\times10^{-19.0}$~eV from the stellar dynamics around Sgr A* (<$\sim$0.3 pc) of the Milky Way.
+Our study is expected to provide a stronger constraint using the NSC stellar kinematics within about 3 pc.

 This paper is organised as follows: In Section~\ref{sec:method}, we describe the observational data and our fitting methodology.
 In Section~\ref{sec:results}, we describe our results.
 In Section~\ref{sec:Mock}, we use mock data to test the voracity of our results.
 Finally, in Section~\ref{sec:conclusion} we present our conclusions.
 Throughout this paper, we consider that dark matter consists of a single mass ULDM particle.